toorajam/beginners-programming-exercises/loops-stars.md

 * These exercises are designed to practice coding with loops.
 * Keep the order of the exercises.
 The first one is the simplest, and the hardest is the last one.
 * Your task is to write a body for each exercise function to print the desired output.
+* Programming language does not matter.
+Change the function syntax into your language syntax but keep the inputs.
 * Try not to use sibling loops.
+Sibling loops means loop after another loop.
+* You can use nested loops.
+Nested loops means loop inside another loop.
 * Do not change the number of inputs.
 * Do not use the programming language's prepared functions.
 * Do not forget to test your code with special inputs like 0, 1, 2, and a large number.